top of page

 In the centre of the town, what were once small perfumery workshops dating from well before 1850, where the owners often lived above them, became purely residential buildings as larger premises became needed.
 6, place de la Poissonerie is a good example.

 Some of the newer perfume factories purpose-built outside the old town during Grasse’s golden industrial age between 1850 and the Great War are also still there.
 They were turned or incorporated into residential developments, sometimes with hints of their past in plain sight.
-Here are four of them.
+Here are five of them.

 Résidence des Cardamines, Avenue Sainte Lorette